npatta01/mobile-deep-learning-classifier/docs/1_training.md

-# Part 2:  Deploying the Classifier on Mobile
+# Part 2:  Deploying the Image Classifier on Mobile

 These additional tools were used:
 - Heroku